-JPQL : SQL Generation for RDBMS
+JPQL: SQL Generation for RDBMS

 With a JPQL query running on an RDBMS the query is compiled into SQL.
 Here we give a few examples of what SQL is generated.
-You can of course try this for yourself observing the content of the DataNucleus log.
+You can of course try this for yourself observing the content of the DataNucleus log, or by using the following vendor extension